bcaldwell19/World_Weather_Analysis/README.md

 1)**Weather_Database**: contains a Jupyter Notebook using Python and the Openmap API for weather.
 2)**Vacation_Search**: conatins a Jupyter Notebook using Python and the GeoApify API for a hotel search using the generated csv file from the weather_database.
-3)**Vacation_Itinerary**: contains a Jupyter Notebook using Pythin and the GeoApify API for the route planner based on a choosen route between 5 points.
+3)**Vacation_Itinerary**: contains a Jupyter Notebook using Python and the GeoApify API for the route planner based on a choosen route between 5 points.